ashutoshsarap/E-commerce-web-Application/README.md

-# E-commerce-web-Application
-Developed a web app for Customers as well as Retailers to buy and sell products respectively.
-Allows retailers to update Product information.
-Used Spring Boot to power the back end.
-Integrated PostgreSQL database to manage product data.
+In this Spring Boot Project I have developed backend for an e-commerce web application Using this web app users can get information about products present int the database, also Sellers can update details about a certain product

+Technologies I have used are :
+Java Spring Boot Framework
+PostgreSQL : for storing product details
+Apache Tomcat Server
+Hibernate : to map java classes to database
+Lombok : to reduce lines of code
+Maven : to add dependencies